squid-cache/squid-cache.github.io/ConfigExamples/Intercept/CiscoIOSv12Wccp1.rst

 CTRL Z
 copy running-config startup-config
 }}}
-IOS defaults to using WCCP version 2 if you do not explicitly specify a version.
+ {X} IOS defaults to using WCCP version 2 if you do not explicitly specify a version.

 Replace 150 with an access list number (either standard or extended)  which lists IP addresses which you do not wish to be transparently redirected to your cache.

-If you wish to redirect all client traffic then do not add the ip wccp web-cache redirect-list command.
+If you wish to redirect all client traffic then remove the:
+{{{
+ip wccp web-cache redirect-list
+}}}

+ (!)
 WCCP is smart enough that it will automatically bypass your cache from the redirection process, ensuring that your cache does not become redirected back to itself.

 == Troubleshooting ==